Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Formation of close-in super-Earths

-Although the results of Figure \ref{fig:lastcollision} may help to solve an important issue of previous simulations one critical question remain to be better understood: What does set the destiny of close-in planetary system in becoming dynamically unstable or not in our simulations?
-To answer this question we analyse the orbital architecture of our protoplanetary systems at the end of the gas disk dispersal and prior the timing of the instability, at 5 Myr.
-Some planetary systems started the instability phase at the very end of the disk dispersal (e.g. at $\sim$4.9~Myr) and these systems were discarded in this analysis.
-Of course, because the rate of dynamically {\it unstable} system is very high in some of our models we end up with only a few {\it stable} planetary systems.
-We do not include in our analysis cases that could suffer dramatically from small number statistics (e.g. {\it stable} systems of Model-I).
+A critical question remains as to what determines whether or not a given close-in planetary system will become dynamically unstable.
+To answer this question, we analyze the orbital architecture of our protoplanetary systems at the end of the gas disk dispersal and prior to the timing of the instability, at 5 Myr.
+Some planetary systems started the instability phase at the very end of the disk dispersal (e.g., at $\sim$4.9~Myr) and these systems were discarded from this analysis.
+Of course, because the rate of dynamically unstable systems is very high in some of our models we end up with only a few stable planetary systems.
+We do not include in our analysis cases that could suffer dramatically from small number statistics (e.g., stable systems of Model I).

-The left-hand panel of Figure \ref{fig:whyunstable} shows the period ratio of {\it unstable} and {\it stable} systems at 5~Myr (before the instability).
-The higher rate of dynamical instability was observed for simulations of Model-I (purple and red dashed line in Figure \ref{fig:lastcollision}) where $\sim 95\%$ of the system became dynamically unstable after gas dispersal (see Figure \ref{fig:lastcollision}).
+The left-hand panel of Figure \ref{fig:whyunstable} shows the period ratio of unstable and {\it stable} systems at 5~Myr (before the instability).
+The higher rate of dynamical instability was observed for simulations of Model I (purple and red dashed lines in Figure \ref{fig:lastcollision}).
 The purple dashed line of Figure \ref{fig:whyunstable} shows that Model I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}} = 5}$ produces the most compact planetary systems at the end of the gas disk phase.
 The middle panel of Figure \ref{fig:whyunstable} shows that these same planetary systems correspond to those with the larger number of planets anchored at the disk inner edge.